gotzl/hid-fanatecff/README.md

 ## Installation

-Compile and install the driver
+Compile and install the driver:

 ```sh
 make